 • Avoid moving between really hot and cold environments quickly

-The first and most important precaution when using a hot tub with high blood pressure is speaking with your doctor beforehand.
+When you’re considering using a hot tub and high blood pressure is a concern, talking to your doctor is by far the most important step in figuring out whether hydrotherapy is for you.
 If you’ve been advised to avoid moderate exercise by a doctor in the past, it’s most definitely worth speaking with them prior to your hot tub use.

 This is because the effects of sitting in a hot tub could have a similar effect to performing moderate exercise.
-It’s important not to put too much stress on your body, if you are in this category.
+While those of us who don’t have high blood pressure can benefit from using a hot tub after exercise, it’s important not to put too much stress on your body if you have a history of hypertension.
 Having a conversation with your doctor will help you clarify how high your blood pressure is, and whether you sit in the ‘Extremely High Blood Pressure’ category.

-Hot tubs and high blood pressure don’t go well together if you choose to have an extremely long soak in a hot tub that is producing high temperatures.
+Hot tubs and high blood pressure don’t go well together if you choose to have an extremely long soak in a hot tub that produces high temperatures.
 Because of this, we recommend sticking to a total time of anywhere between 10–15 minutes in your hot tub.

-In addition to this, choose a temperature that isn’t too high.
+In addition, choose a temperature that isn’t too high.
 Setting your hot tub to 40 degrees might not be the best or most comfortable way to enjoy your spa if you have high blood pressure.

 Although we’ve stated a time of between 10 and 15 minutes, it’s also important to be mindful of how you are feeling throughout the experience.
 If you start to feel light-headed, we recommend getting out of your hot tub as a precaution.